What's On This Page:

 - These dealers are not looking out for your best financial interests.
 They expect that half of the car buyers they finance will miss payments and half of them will default on the loan altogether.
-The cost for repossessing a car by the dealer are typically calculated into the by here pay here loans.
+The cost for repossessing a car by the dealer is typically calculated into the by here pay here loans.
 In most cases, this can seem unfair to the buyer.

 - By using in-house dealer financing, you could miss an opportunity to build your credit score and repair your credit history.

 - Remember that the main reason to finance a car loan with bad credit is to improve your credit.
 Even a high-interest car loan will fix your credit rating fast.